alottabits/boardfarm-bdd/docs/Rationale for PrplOS Containerized Upgrade Process.md

 **Key Point**: We do **NOT** perform firmware installation in the PrplOS sense (writing to FLASH).
 Instead, we bridge the containerization gap by storing the firmware image and extracting/applying it at boot time.
 PrplOS still handles all validation, config backup creation, and config restoration natively.

-## The "Wrapper + Hook" Minimal Intervention Strategy
+## The "Hook + Entrypoint" Minimal Intervention Strategy

 To enable validation of UC-12345 while preserving native PrplOS behavior, we use minimal hooks that bridge only the containerization gap (no FLASH memory).
 We do **not** replace PrplOS functionality; we only redirect operations that cannot work in a container.